breatheco-de/content/src/content/lesson/what-is-learnpack.md

 ![Learnpack Alert on 4geeks.com](https://github.com/breatheco-de/content/blob/master/src/assets/images/learnpack-alert.png?raw=true)

-After clicking on "Start new exercise" a new Gitpod computer will open, and LearnPack will start running immediately.
+After clicking on "Start new exercise" a new coding environment will open, and LearnPack will start running immediately.

 All LearnPack tutorials come in steps; you will find the instructions on the right side and a button to continue to the `next ->` step.